 This post most likely contains affiliate links to things such as tours, transport, accommodation, products & amazon associate links.
 I may receive a small commission if you use the links which costs you no extra, but helps keep this blog going.

-However, the 60-day visa did work well as 2 months is a good amount of time to spend in India to get a taste of what India has to offer.
-During these 2 months, it makes sense to spend one month in North India and one month in South India as both sides of the country are so so different and it would be a shame to miss one side.
+However, the 60-day visa did work well as travelling India for 2 months is a good amount of time to spend in India to get a taste of what India has to offer.
+During this 2 month India itinerary, it makes sense to spend one month in North India and one month in South India as both sides of the country are so so different and it would be a shame to miss one side.

 When it comes to deciding which end of India to visit first out of the North and South, I’d personally say to visit North India first!

 You may be tempted to fly into the South first as you’ve heard it’s more chilled and chilled seems like a great way to ease yourself into India, and the South is a bit more chilled yes, especially the beaches, but the way I see it after travelling to India is- why not give yourself a rest at the end of your trip?

 It is up to you though, if you’re coming from Sri Lanka to India, working South to North would be a good idea due to flight prices.
 For example flights from Colombo, Sri Lanka to Madurai and Chennai in the South are usually the cheapest flights to India.

 Either way, in order to get the most out of your two months in India you’ll have to have a think about where you want to go and the best route to backpack around India, 2 months may seem like a long time but India really is huge!